 Counting the Farne Island puffins

-Between April and late July, puffins return to the Farnes to breed and raise their young.
-Our rangers take this opportunity to count the puffin population levels.
+Puffins mate for life, separating to spend the winter out at sea before returning to the islands to pair up again in the spring.
+Between April and late July the puffins stay on the Farnes to breed and raise their young, and our rangers take this opportunity to count the puffin population levels.

 Once the puffin numbers are recorded, the rangers can tell if there has been a growth or decline of the colony.
 This information is fed into national data that helps monitor trends and gives an indication of what can be done to help the puffin species survive.